How to cook a turkey...properly

 Now controversy...spatchcock your turkey!

-This method will not provide you with the classic centrepiece but....it is, in our opinion probably the best way to cook a turkey.
+This method will not provide you with the classic centrepiece but is probably the best way to cook a turkey.

 To spatchcock a turkey use a pair of poultry scissors and cut out the backbone then using your palms press down to spatchcock the turkey.